Skip to main content

 Please contact us for help with grade selection for your application.

-Are Boron Nitride machinable ceramics anisotropic?
+Are boron nitride machinable ceramics anisotropic?

 How can I ensure that my parts will be machined in the desired direction given that BN is an anisotropic material?